Heinz Sachsenberg

-Heinz Wimmersal Sachsenberg (12 July 1922 – 17 June 1951) was a German World War II fighter ace who served in the Luftwaffe.
+Heinz Sachsenberg (12 July 1922 – 17 June 1951) was a German World War II fighter ace who served in the Luftwaffe.
 He was also a recipient of the Knight's Cross of the Iron Cross, the highest award in the military and paramilitary forces of Nazi Germany during World War II.
-Sachsenberg claimed 104 aerial victories.
+Sachsenberg claimed 104 aerial victories, all of which on the Eastern Front.
+He was severely injured on 23 August 1944 in aerial combat with United States Army Air Forces.
+At the end of the war, Sachsenberg briefly led the Platzschutzstaffel, or airfield-protection squadron, of Jagdverband 44, an elite unit flying the Messerschmitt Me 262 jet fighter.
+He died on 17 June 1951 of complications from wounds he had received on 23 August 1944.